 New Year Races – It is very common in my homeland of Ireland, for people to attend horse races during the winter holidays.
 Around where I lived it is the Leopardstown Races on St Stephen’s Day.
 Here in Japan, Christmas is not a main event, but New Years is like our Christmas.
-So when I saw an advert for horse races in Saitama over the New Year my attention peaked.
-My interest led me to research more and I found not only horse race information, but other type of New Years races that can be enjoyed during the holiday season.
-Whether you are looking for a unique place for a New Year’s date, or an alternative place for a ladies day out, or maybe a casual get together with work mates, or just a fun family day in Saitama, you might get an idea here.
-Each of the sports mentioned are ones that you can legally bet on in Japan and there are betting facilities at the venues.
+So back in 2015 when I found information about horse races in Saitama over the New Year my interest piqued.
+I went on to find information about other types of races in Saitama during the New Year, which I have shared below.

-Thoroughbred Horse Racing at Urawa Racecourse
+Thoroughbred Horse Racing, Urawa

+Urawa Racecourse.
 About 30 minutes on a train from Tokyo and a 15 minute walk from Minami Urawa and Urawa stations lies a local Government race course.
 On race days, there is a free shuttle bus from East Exit of JR Minami-Urawa station.
 The entry fee to the grounds is only 100 yen.
 You can pay for a seat if you prefer with costs starting from 500 yen and Viewing boxes cost from 2000 yen.

-Professional Cycling Races at Omiya
+Kid friendly Professional Cycling Races at Omiya

 Omiya bike races facebook page: https://www.facebook.com/keirin.saitama/